raspberrypilearning/rainbow-run/en/step_1.md

 This project requires the Unity Editor, which can be installed from the Unity Hub.
 This is a large download and install, so we recommend you install it before starting this project.

-You can follow our [Unity guide](https://projects.raspberrypi.org/en/projects/unity-guide){:target="_blank"} to install Unity Hub and the Unity Editor for your operating system.
+You can follow our [Unity guide](https://projects.raspberrypi.org/en/projects/unity-guide){:target="_blank"} to install the Unity Hub and the Unity Editor for your operating system.

 You will also need to download the [More Unity starter package](https://rpf.io/p/en/rainbow-run-go){:target="_blank"} of assets before starting.